ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0_rc1/README.md

 ```

 ###Per item API
-With version 2.0_rc1 the ORCID API now requires that information be added, updated and read as individual items, rather than in entire sections of a record as was the case with 1.2.
+With version 2.0_rc1 the ORCID API now requires that information be added, updated and read as individual items, as compared to entire sections of a record as was the case with 1.2.
 Existing items are read, updated or deleted using their put-code, and new items must be posted individually.
-To read an entire section of a record a summary can be accessed.
+To read an entire section of a record the activities summary can be accessed.

 ###Peer-review